Blog

 The “Iceberg” Wound: Understanding Deep Tissue Injuries

-When we think of a skin injury we usually think of something that happens from the outside in such as a scrape, a cut, or a blister.
+When we think of a skin injury, we usually think of something that happens from the outside in, such as a scrape, a cut, or a blister.
 As an in-home nurse practitioner specializing in wound care, I often see a much more deceptive type of wound: the Deep Tissue Injury (DTI).
-Unlike a typical scrape,
+Unlike a typical scrape, a

 -